AlgyJr/ios_guides/Scroll-View-Guide.md

 view are still set programatically as we have been doing throughout this guide.

-A second approach uses only auto layout constraints.
+A second approach uses only Auto Layout constraints.
 In particular, this means there must be a way for Auto Layout to specify the content size of a scroll view.
-The constraints must be enough to determine three things:
+Altogether, the constraints must be enough to determine three things:

 1. The size of the scroll view.
 You can use the pin and align tools to create constraints to parent and sibling views.
-Unlike other views you cannot rely on the size of child views of the scroll view here.
+Unlike other views, you cannot rely on the size of child views of the scroll view here.
 2. The content size of the scroll view.
 This is specified by creating constraints between the scroll view's edges and the _subviews within_